2013 WINNER – ODELL BECKHAM, JR. (LSU)

 Beckham excelled throughout 2013 as one of college football’s most prolific all-purpose offensive and special teams players, ranking second in the nation and first in the Southeastern Conference with 2,222 all-purpose yards and 185.2 average yards per game.
 He was named first-team All-SEC by the league’s coaches as an all-purpose player.

 On Sept.
 7 versus UAB, he recorded a season-high 331 all-purpose yards.
-He returned a missed field goal for a TD from nine yards deep in the end zone, caught five passes for 136 yards and three touchdowns, returned three punts and a kickoff for a combined 80 yards and carried the ball one time for 15 yards.
+He returned a missed field goal for a touchdown from nine yards deep in the end zone, caught five passes for 136 yards and three touchdowns, returned three punts and a kickoff for a combined 80 yards, and carried the ball one time for 15 yards.

 Beckham’s 2,222 total all-purpose yards ranks third on the SEC’s single-season list behind Randall Cobb (2,396 yards, Kentucky, 2010) and Darren McFadden (2,310 yards, Arkansas, 2007) and is an LSU single-season record.
 Under the direction of head coach Les Miles, LSU finished the regular season 9-3 and 5-3 in the SEC, third in the SEC West.
 The regular season included a 14-point win over No. 2 Auburn and a blowout win over Texas A&M.